 These are just some of the details you can include.
-If you provide additional services for your wedding clients, add those into the contract to provide clarity.
+If you provide additional services for your wedding clients, you can also add those into the contract to provide clarity.
 The best thing you can do is set expectations for your clients, so they know when to expect their deliverables.
-When you include the specific details into your contracts, you also lessen questions from clients and diminish the chances they will be upset with you.
+When you include the specific details into your contracts, you also offer clarity to your clients without them having to ask you for it.

-An additional piece of information to include in your photography contract is cancellation or termination terms.
+An additional piece of information to include in your photography contract are cancellation or termination terms.
 This is especially crucial because your income may be primarily based on the weddings you shoot per year.
 If you miss out on just one wedding, it can affect you and your photography business financially.
-In your wedding photography contract, protect your income and place in details about what will happen if a wedding client changes their mind (or something comes up).
+In your wedding photography contract, protect your income and add in detail about what will happen if a wedding client changes their mind (or something comes up).

 - What happens if it rains on the wedding day and the ceremony is outdoors?